notepad-plus-plus/notepad-plus-plus/BUILD.md

 If you have [MinGW-w64](https://www.mingw-w64.org/) installed, you can compile Notepad++ with GCC.
 Otherwise MinGW-w64 can be downloaded [here](https://sourceforge.net/projects/mingw-w64/files/).
 You can also download some collection of tools which supports MinGW-w64, like [MSYS2](https://www.msys2.org/) or [WinLibs](https://winlibs.com/).

 Building Notepad++ is regularly tested on a Windows system by using [MSYS2](https://www.msys2.org/) project.
-Current versions of tools used to building (such as GCC, Make or Bash) can be checked by looking at some logs from the finished building (for example in the [current-build page](https://ci.appveyor.com/project/donho/notepad-plus-plus)).
+Current versions of tools used to building (such as GCC, Clang, Make or Bash) can be checked by looking at some logs from the finished building (for example in the [current-build page](https://github.com/notepad-plus-plus/notepad-plus-plus/actions/workflows/CI_build.yml).
 Other versions may also work but are untested.

 **Note:** Before building make sure that the system `PATH` environment variable contains `$MinGW-root$\bin` directory.
 Otherwise you have to set this directory yourself in Windows settings.
 You can also use a command like `set PATH=$MinGW-root$\bin;%PATH%` each time `cmd` is launched.
 But beware that if `PATH` contains several versions of MinGW-w64 GCC, only the first one will be usable.